TimGoebel/realsense_yolo/README.md

 ## Contributing
 Contributions are welcome!
 If you find bugs or have suggestions for improvements, please open an issue or submit a pull request.

+## Note
+The models folder the file in there needs to be replace with your file

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.